Deuxis/WaylandScanner.jl/README.md

 The only direct dependencies are a working 1.0-compatible Julia runtime and the imported modules, LightXML and FixedPointNumbers, but LightXML depends on libxml2.

 ## Additional notes
-LightXML seems to have some bugs interacting with my version of libxml2, resulting in occasional errors.
-Just re-run the wlparse function if that happens.
+LightXML seems to have some bugs when interacting with my version of libxml2 (2.9.8 from Gentoo repo), resulting in occasional internal errors.
+If that happens to you, just re-run the wlparse function.